 Seeking out a refreshing dip to beat the heat?
-If a crowded beach isn’t your cup of tea, there are a number of excellent places in and around town that are surrounded by nature and hidden away from the crowds.
-There are plenty of options to choose from if you’re hankering for a relaxing swim from hidden harbour beaches tucked away in the city to natural swimming holes with scenic views and waterfalls to boot.
+If crowded beaches aren’t your thing, there are plenty of serene spots in and around town that are surrounded by nature and hidden away from the crowds.
+From hidden harbour beaches tucked away in the city to natural swimming holes with scenic views and refreshing waterfalls to boot, there is no shortage of peaceful places to swim near Sydney.
 Check out some of our favourite natural swimming spots in NSW.

 1. Dangar Falls

-The Dangar Falls are a stunning sight and well worth the drive out of town.
-But what makes this picturesque waterfall even better is the sparkling swimming hole it flows into.
-The 30-metre cascade waterfall is located two kilometres north of Dorrigo town centre and is flanked by scenic bush and river views.
-Bear in mind the drop to the pool is very risky and it’s advised to never jump from the top of the falls.
+Dangar Falls is a stunning sight and well worth the drive out of town.
+What makes this picturesque waterfall even more impressive is the sparkling swimming hole it flows into.
+The 30-metre cascade is located two kilometres north of Dorrigo town centre and is flanked by scenic bush and river views.
+Keep in mind the drop to the pool is very risky and it’s strongly advised never to jump from the top of the falls.
 Read all about Dangar Falls here.

 Distance: 1-hour drive from Coffs Harbour and 6-hour drive from Sydney